hdShang/arxiv-daily/docs/cs-RO/2025-05-30/papers/250524096v1-towards-tangible-immersion-for-cobot-programming-by-demonstration-vi.md

 ---
 layout: default
-title: Towards Tangible Immersion for Cobot Programming-by-Demonstration: Visual, Tactile and Haptic Interfaces for Mixed-Reality Cobot Automation in Semiconductor Manufacturing
+title: "Towards Tangible Immersion for Cobot Programming-by-Demonstration: Visual, Tactile and Haptic Interfaces for Mixed-Reality Cobot Automation in Semiconductor Manufacturing"
 ---

 # Towards Tangible Immersion for Cobot Programming-by-Demonstration: Visual, Tactile and Haptic Interfaces for Mixed-Reality Cobot Automation in Semiconductor Manufacturing